joerivanruth/mapiproxy/README.md

 GitHub repository.

 Mapiproxy is written in Rust.
-If you want to build from source and don't have the Rust compiler installed, you can obtain it from [rustup.rs](https://rustup.rs/).
+If you want to build from source and don't have the Rust compiler installed, visit [rustup.rs](https://rustup.rs/).

+With Rust installed, simply execute `cargo install mapiproxy`.
+This will download the source, compile and install it.
-To build from source, simply execute `cargo install mapiproxy` or clone the repository from GitHub and build using `cargo build --release`.
+Alternatively, clone the repository from GitHub and build using `cargo build --release`.

 Output Modes